Raunak-johar/Hand-Gesture-Detection/README.md

 # Hand Gesture Detection
-This project detects numeric hand gestures using OpenCV and Image Proccessing.
+This project detects numeric hand gestures.

+# Introduction
+I have used basic Image Processing techniques for feature extraction from video frames and then used that to predict the gesture that has been made from 0-5.

 # Usage
 Run as a usual ".py" script